JiayuanWen/chatbot-demo/README.md

 ## Chatbot demo
-A ChatGPT powered chatbot ripped from an recent project.
+A snapshot of ChatGPT powered chatbot I made for a business service I worked on.
 Posted for showcase to interested party.

 ![Showcase](README_src/demo.gif)